 118 Wallace Hall

-While at the Humanities Council, she will be working on a book called Counter-Constitutions, exploring how constitutions come to feel settled in daily practice and how easily they can be disturbed by actively resurfaced histories.
-With special reference to the three constitutions of post WWII Hungary, Counter-Constitutions works through constitutional engagements with past and future, aspiration and disappointment, awe and abjection.
-Scheppele will also be working on a second book, The End of the End of History, about the rise of a new form of autocracy in which leaders win elections in order to subvert democratic values and replace constitutionalism with legalism.
+While at the Humanities Council, she has been working on a book called Counter-Constitutions, exploring how constitutions come to feel settled in daily practice and how easily they can be disturbed by actively resurfaced histories.
+With special reference to the three constitutions of post-WWII Hungary, Counter-Constitutions works through constitutional engagements with past and future, aspiration and disappointment, awe and abjection.
+Scheppele has also been working on a second book, The End of the End of History, about the rise of a new form of autocracy in which leaders win elections in order to subvert democratic values and replace constitutionalism with legalism.